Bachelor- and Master Thesis

 Measurement setup for determining the refractive index using a refractometer

-AG Huber - Bachelor Thesis
+AG Linz/Huber - Bachelor Thesis

-In this work, a refractometer is to be extended by a device that allows the sample to be illuminated with different discrete wavelengths.
-The aim is to determine the refractive index of a medium at a specific wavelength.
-In addition, a holder for a SWIR camera is to be developed with which refractive indices in the infrared can also be determined.
-The tasks include the selection of different light sources, the 3D printing of mounts for the light source and camera and the determination of the refractive index of different media.
-No special prerequisites are required, but a high degree of personal responsibility and interest is assumed.
+The tasks include the selection of suitable light sources, the 3D printing of mounts for the light source and camera and the determination of the refractive index of various media.
+No special prior knowledge is required, but a high degree of personal responsibility and interest is assumed.

 Development of a Python-based correction algorithm for bi-directional scanned SLIDE microscopy